SAP/code-pal-for-abap/docs/checks/check-statement-position.md

 The [Clean ABAP](https://github.com/SAP/styleguides/blob/master/clean-abap/CleanABAP.md#avoid-check-in-other-positions) says:
 > Do not use `CHECK` outside of the initialization section of a method.
 The statement behaves differently in different positions and may lead to unclear, unexpected effects.

+REMARKS:
+1. CHECK statement inside of LOOPs will be disregard by check (for that, refer to: CHECK_IN_LOOP).
+2. The usage of CLEAR statement prior to CHECK statement is considered to be a bad coding practice!
+This is actually a workaround in bad designed code (against OO scope principles).
+3. DATA declarations (DATA / FIELD-SYMBOLS when not dynamic declared – inline declarations), might also come before the keyword CHECK.

 ### How to solve the issue?
 The `CHECK` statement shall be the first statement of a method.
 If it is not possible, try to substitute this keyword with an IF-statement instead.